-Johnson & Johnson specifically marketed their talcum powder products to women for use in their daily feminine hygiene routines, even though decades of studies have connected talcum powder and ovarian cancer.
-Evidence has surfaced that the company knew about the link between talc and ovarian cancer, and yet decided not to place any warnings on their Baby Powder or Shower-to-Shower products.
-This means Johnson and Johnson can be held liable in certain circumstances.
+Johnson & Johnson specifically marketed talcum powder to women for use in their daily feminine hygiene routines, even though decades of studies have connected talc with ovarian cancer.
+Evidence has surfaced that the company knew about these studies, and yet decided not to place any warnings on their Baby Powder or Shower-to-Shower products.

-The most common reasons that talcum powder lawsuits are filed include:
+The most common reasons that talcum powder cancer lawsuits are filed include:

 - Compensation for pain and suffering caused by the development of cancer

 - Payment of medical costs for diagnosis, treatment, and follow-up care

 - Lost income due to the inability to work

 - Funeral expenses for a loved one who has died due to ovarian cancer caused by talc

 If you believe that your ovarian cancer diagnosis may have been caused by talcum powder use, please click the link below, and a lawyer will contact you within 24 hours to discuss your legal rights.
 All case reviews are free and confidential.

 For decades, women applied talcum powder to their genitals every day to absorb odors and moisture because they were told it was perfectly safe, even though evidence suggested that it was not.

 The first connection between ovarian cancer and baby powder was discovered over 45 years ago when four obstetricians noted that talc particles were found in more than 75 percent of ovarian tumors that the group investigated.
 Over the last 10 years, numerous studies have been conducted that support these findings, leading the International Agency for Research on Cancer to declare talc to be a “possible carcinogen” for women.
 Despite this classification, talcum powder is used in some of the most common beauty and childcare products, including baby powder, deodorant, sanitary pads, diaphragms, condoms, and bath bombs.